natolambert/rlhf-book/chapters/08-regularization.md

 \text{objective} (\theta) = \mathbb{E}_{(x,y) \sim \mathcal{D}_{\pi^{\text{RL}}_{\theta}}} \left[ r_{\theta}(x, y) - \lambda r_{\text{reg.}} \right] + \gamma \mathbb{E}_{x \sim \mathcal{D}_{\text{pretrain}}} \left[ \log(\pi^{\text{RL}}_{\theta}(x)) \right]
 $$

-[@pang2024iterative] proposed using using a negative log likelihood term to balance the optimization of Direct Preference Optimization (DPO).
+Recent work proposed using using a negative log likelihood term to balance the optimization of Direct Preference Optimization (DPO) [@pang2024iterative].
 Given the pairwise nature of the DPO loss, the same loss modification can be made to reward model training, constraining the model to predict accurate text (rumors from laboratories that did not publish the work).

 The optimization follows as a modification to DPO.